stephenrong/mutation-paper/README.md

 # mutation-paper

-Scripts for performing and analyzing evolutionary simulations in paper titled "Mutational bias and the co-evolution of protein and splicing code" by Stephen Rong\*, Christy L. Rhine\*, Jing Wang, Kamil J. Cygan, Luke Buerer, and William G. Fairbrother (\*contributed equally to this work).
+Scripts for performing and analyzing evolutionary simulations in paper titled "Mutational bias and the co-evolution of protein and splicing code" by Stephen Rong, Luke Buerer, Christy L. Rhine, Jing Wang, Kamil J. Cygan, and William G. Fairbrother.
 Simulations are initialized with either random sequences or human exonic sequences evolved under mutation rate profiles with varying levels of mutational bias and purifying selection.
 Details of simulations are described in paper.

-Custom scripts written by Stephen Rong (Fairbrother Lab, Brown University).
+Scripts written by Stephen Rong (Fairbrother Lab, Brown University).
 Have questions?
 Contact stephen[underscore]rong[at]brown[dot]edu or post a git issue.

+Last updated: Oct 16, 2019

 ### Contents:

-data/ contains all required data files for performing and analyzing simulations with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can instead be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).
+data/ contains all required data files for performing simulations.

-results/ contains placeholder directories for simulation and figure output.
+results/ contains placeholder directories for simulation output.

 scripts/ contains the following: